Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Berberis sawfly probably became established in south-east England in about 2000, although it was not confirmed until 2002.
+Berberis sawfly became established in south-east England in about 2000.
 It has since spread throughout most of England.
 It is the only insect that feeds on Berberis, likely to cause severe defoliation.

-Creamy white, spotted caterpillar like larvae with black heads feed on the foliage of berberis and Mahonia often causing severe defoliation.
+Berberis sawfly has creamy white, spotted larvae with black heads.
+They feed on the foliage of Berberis and Mahonia and can cause severe defoliation.
 This species of sawfly will only feed on these two plants.

 Seen berberis sawfly?
 We would like to know.